FRENSHAM HEIGHTS ARTS AWARDS

 Alongside teaching and raising her young family, she is still a keen actor, appearing regularly locally in various performances with a much loved local amateur dramatics company.

-Assistant Head Teaching & Learning and Design & Technology Teacher
+Head of Design & Technology

 Josh Edwards